 Pushing for a post-COVID rebound, China targets GDP growth of "around 5%" this year

-BEIJING – China is targeting economic growth of "around 5%" this year, and will take steps to catalyze a rebound after stalling under the weight of strict COVID controls last year, according to the country's outgoing premier, Li Keqiang.
+BEIJING – China is targeting growth of "around 5%" this year, and will take steps to catalyze a rebound after its economy stalled under the weight of strict COVID controls last year, according to the country's outgoing premier, Li Keqiang.

-The target is slightly lower than last year's goal of "around 5.5%", which was set before the Omicron variant of COVID-19 started to challenge the government's "zero COVID" policy, leading to mass lockdowns, forced quarantines and a sharp drop-off in economic activity.
+The target is slightly lower than last year's goal of "around 5.5%", which was set before the highly-transmissible Omicron variant of COVID-19 collided the government's "zero COVID" policy, leading to mass lockdowns, forced quarantines and a sharp drop-off in economic activity.

 Official statistics show that the economy grew just 3% last year — among the slowest rates since market reforms began after Chairman Mao Zedong died in the late 1970s — although some economists suspect the growth rate may actually have been lower.